griffda/PROCESS-/documentation/proc-pages/development/add-vars.md

   </p>
 2. <p style='text-align: justify;'>
-    Add an additional line to the initialisation of the array `icc` in module `numerics` in source file `numerics.f90`.
+    Add an additional line to the initialisation of the array `icc` in module `numerics` of source file `numerics.f90`.
   </p>
 3. <p style='text-align: justify;'>
-    Assign a description of the new constraint to the relevant element of array `lablcc`, in module `numerics` in source file `numerics.f90`.
+    Assign a description of the new constraint to the relevant element of array `lablcc`, in module `numerics` of source file `numerics.f90`.
   </p>
 4. <p style='text-align: justify;'>
-    Add a new Fortran `case` statement containing the new constraint equation to routine `CONSTRAINT_EQNS` in source file `constraint_equations.f90`, ensuring that all the variables used in the formula are contained in the modules specified via `use` statements present at the start of this file.
+    Add a new Fortran `case` statement to routine `CONSTRAINT_EQNS` in source file `constraint_equations.f90`.
+Then add a new subrountine including the constraint equation  ensuring that all the variables used in the formula are contained in the modules specified via `use` statements.
     Use a similar formulation to that used for the existing constraint equations, remembering that the code will try to force `cc(i)` to be zero.
   </p>

 <p style='text-align: justify;'>
-  Remember that if a limit equation is being added, a new f-value iteration variable may also need to be added to the code.
+  Remember that if an inequality is being added, a new f-value iteration variable may also need to be added to the code.
 </p>